lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/05tips/tips.rst

 You are now in nano (:ref:`tips_nano_fig`).
 You can't move around the screen using the mouse, so use the arrow keys.
 The bottom two lines of the screen list some useful commands.
-Pressing &#708;G (Ctrl-G) will display more useful commands. &#708;X (Ctrl-X) exits nano and gives you the option of saving the file.
+Pressing ^G (Ctrl-G) will display more useful commands. ^X (Ctrl-X) exits nano and gives you the option of saving the file.

 .. _tips_nano_fig: